-ESABASE2 is written in Fortran 77/90, ANSI C++ and Java 6 (currently Java 8 is required).
+ESABASE2 is written in Fortran 77/90, ANSI C++ and Java 8.
 The GUI is built on top of the Eclipse rich client platform, with 3D visualisation and STEP import realised by Open CASCADE.
 Report and graphs are based on the JFreeReport/JFreeChart libraries.